hellocodeco/exist-api-docs/docs/reference/authentication/oauth2.md

 ### Scopes

 Be responsible and request as few scopes as required to provide your necessary functionality.
 Only attributes that match the scope (that is, are in the groups you're allowed to read or write, or are manual) will be accessible.
-For example, if you request the contents of the `mood` group, but you only have `activity_read` scope, you will receive an empty list.
+For example, if you request the contents of the `mood` group in an attributes endpoint, but you only have `activity_read` scope, you will receive an empty list.

 **Read scopes** allow you to *retrieve attributes and their values* for those that match the scope.